mikwielgus/topola/CONTRIBUTING.md

 Before you start working on a paid task, remember to tell us that you are claiming it and make sure we agree, so that any potential collision with someone else's work is prevented.

+Note that our [generative AI policy](#generative-ai-policy) is stricter for tasks that are funded by NLnet.

 #### Receiving money upon task completion